The internet is the perfect platform for a business, no matter how big or small it might be.

 Somebody typing in “vacuum cleaner does X,” for example, will come across the article you have written starting with the sentence “Have you ever noticed how some vacuum cleaners do X?”.

-While it indeed is a good idea researching what keywords customers are entering into Google, littering your text with keywords is not a great idea.
+While it indeed is a good idea to research what keywords customers are entering into Google, littering your text with keywords is not a great idea.

 Effective article marketing will bear search engines in mind and make sure that a few keywords and key phrases are included in your content, but these will not stand out like a sore thumb.